abdurahmanadilovic/hybrid-ar-app/README.md

 # Hybrid AR App

-An Augmented Reality application implementing MVVM (Model-View-ViewModel) architecture pattern with clean architecture principles.
+An Augmented Reality application that allows the user to place cubes on detected planes.

 ## Architecture Overview